Chysie-YU-0413/Notally-Extended/README.md

 ### Background
-Notally Extended is a lightweight note-taking app based on Notally, aiming to make the software more modern and add more features on top of the original version.
+Notally Extended is a lightweight note-taking app based on [**Notally**](https://github.com/OmGodse/Notally), aiming to make the software more modern and add more features on top of the original version.

-Thanks to the original author @OmGodse.

 ### Features
 * Widgets